 These questions and answers are provided for general information and guidance only.
-They are not a substitute for the Rules themselves, and for clarity please check the Rules, or ask the trustees through the MBF office for an answer to your inquiry.
+They are not a substitute for the Rules themselves, and for clarity please check the Rules, or contact a trustee or the MBF office.

 1. What is the MBF (Mutual Benefit Fund)?

-The MBF is a mutual fund which provides financial and other assistance and benefits at the discretion of its trustees to members whose earning capacity as an operational air traffic controller has ceased due to the suspension or cancellation, either temporarily or permanently, of his/her medical certificate on medical grounds.
+The ATC MBF is a mutual fund which provides financial and other assistance and benefits to any members whose earning capacity as an operational air traffic controller has ceased due to the suspension or cancellation, either temporarily or permanently, of his/her medical certificate on medical grounds.
 It is not an insurance company and does not exist primarily to generate a profit.
-The MBF has been granted SAD (Sickness, Accident, and Death) status by Inland Revenue, which means it is exempt from tax.
+The Fund has been granted SAD (Sickness, Accident, and Death) status by Inland Revenue, which means it is exempt from tax.

 3. Who can apply to join the MBF?